tetrascience/ts-logger/README.md

 ```

 ## Usage
 You have to first `require('ts-logger')(transport, config)` passing in the correct transport and config information.
+More documentation can be found at https://tetrascience.atlassian.net/wiki/display/TSD/ts-logger